 About this Artist

-Brazilian conductor Simone Menezes is a visionary musician, known for her creativity and innovative spirit, brilliantly combining classical and contemporary repertoire.
-Whether as the founder and artistic director of Ensemble K, as a coveted guest conductor with many of the world’s most respected orchestras or in her stunningly creative projects in partnership between music and other arts, Ms. Menezes has established herself as a rapidly rising artist of a new generation
+Brazilian conductor Simone Menezes is a visionary musician known for her creativity and innovative spirit.
+Whether as the founder and artistic director of Ensemble K, as a coveted guest conductor with many of the world’s most respected orchestras, or in her stunningly creative projects in partnership between music and other arts, Simone Menezes has established herself as a rapidly rising artist of a new generation.

-At the age of 20 she formed her first orchestra in Brazil, the Camerata Latino Americana, a group specializing in the interpretation of Latin American repertoire.
-The work and model of this ground-breaking ensemble received recognition from the International Society for the Performing Arts of New York.
+At the age of 20, Menezes formed her first orchestra in Brazil, the Camerata Latino Americana, a group specializing in the interpretation of Latin American repertoire.
+The work and model of this groundbreaking ensemble received recognition from the International Society for the Performing Arts of New York.

 Simone Menezes studied conducting in Brazil, then at the École Normale de Musique in Paris, where she graduated after only one year of study.
 Her mentors include Paavo Järvi, Neeme Järvi, Leonid Grin, Marin Alsop, Claudio Cruz, Thomas Adès, and Lera Auerbach.
 In 2019, Simone Menezes won second prize at Mawoma (Music and Women Maestra Festival) in Vienna.
 In 2020, she launched her orchestra Ensemble K, a flexible ensemble specializing in the larger chamber repertoire of the 20th century.